mozilla/mig/CONTRIBUTING.md

 codebase](https://developer.mozilla.org/en-US/docs/Introduction) page on MDN full of interesting information.

+## Looking for a place to start?

+Take a look at the list of [issues labelled "up for grabs"](https://github.com/mozilla/mig/issues?q=is%3Aopen+is%3Aissue+label%3Aup-for-grabs) and pick you that interests you.
+If you want more information, ping "alm" and "ulfr" on the #mig IRC channel on irc.mozilla.org.

 ## Coding guidelines

 * Commits must be prefixed with one of the following tag: